jessitron/infra/quiz/README.md

 Now i have to remember how to set up all the DNS stuff.

+`ingress.yaml` tries to set up a new ALB for this

 ## Components

 ### a pod to serve the js